hibernate/hibernate-github-bot/README.md

 ### Deployment

+Just push to the `production` branch.

-The `main` branch is automatically deployed in production through [this Jenkins job](https://ci.hibernate.org/job/hibernate-github-bot/), configured through the `Jenkinsfile` at the root of this repository.
+The `production` branch is automatically deployed in production through [this Jenkins job](https://ci.hibernate.org/job/hibernate-github-bot/), configured through the `Jenkinsfile` at the root of this repository.